satyam98/Fire_Detection/README.md

 # Fire_Detection
- Fire detection using OpenCV and Python
+ Fire detection using OpenCV on Python